tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

     bool public ended;
 ```

-* We need a way to set when an auction's bidding period has closed, and the auction has ended.
+* We need a way to set when an auction's bidding period has closed and the auction has ended.
 We are going to track this with a pubic `bool` named ended.

 Define the two events that we are going to use to log data for our frontend dApp.